nextsequence/global-deeptech-hackathon-2025/README.md

 <br>
 <br>
-🧑‍💻 **RULES:**
+🧑‍💻 RULES: <br>
-1. All submissions must include code in a public GitHub repository.
+1. All submissions must include code in a public GitHub repository.<br>
-2. Max team size: 4
+2. Max team size: 4 <br>
-3. Attendance is limited to approved registrants only.
+3. Attendance is limited to approved registrants only.<br>